 Fawns nurse an average of twice daily.
 As the fawns age, the time spent nursing increases, but the frequency does not.

 Fawns must have microorganisms in their rumen to break down the vegetative matter they consume.
 For their first month they live exclusively on milk.
 After a month or so, fawns begin to eat grasses, tender woody vegetation, and even shelled corn.
 At times, the female will drive a fawn away that still wants to suckle after attaining the age of 5 to 6 months.

 Small fawns are unafraid of humans.
 Until they are 4 or 5 days old, they will not attempt to escape when detected.
 It is at this stage that most deer fawns are taken alive illegally because they are mistaken for orphans.
-Sometimes, fawns end up in strange places such as on sunny porch steps.
+Sometimes, fawns end up in strange places, such as on sunny porch steps.
 If you find a fawn by itself, do not move it.
-The female is usually nearby, though not necessarily in sight.
+The mother is usually nearby, though not necessarily in sight.
 She will return to the fawn twice a day so that it can nurse.

-For Midwestern states, the percent of fawns that became pregnant ranged from 2% (Minnesota) to 29% (Iowa to Nebraska).
-For yearlings, the percent range was 55% (Iowa to Nebraska) to 88% (Minnesota).
+For midwestern states, the percent of fawns that became pregnant ranged from 2% (Minnesota) to 29% (Iowa to Nebraska).
+For yearlings, the range was 55% (Iowa to Nebraska) to 88% (Minnesota).
 For adults, the pregnancy rates varied from 71% to 96% (multiple states).
 Contrary to what was once believed, females never reach senescence; they reproduce until they die.